-The second macroprudential effort is the strengthening of market structures critical to the provision of credit.17 These include the recent regulatory reforms regarding money market mutual funds, designed to reduce the risk of flight from these markets during a panic, as we saw in 2008.
+The second macroprudential effort is the strengthening of market structures critical to the provision of credit (see Fischer 2015).
+These include the recent regulatory reforms regarding money market mutual funds, designed to reduce the risk of flight from these markets during a panic, as we saw in 2008.
 Other efforts include reforms to the institutional structure around clearing of derivatives, and repurchase agreements aimed at minimizing contagion and market breakdowns during stress.
-In fact, this is one area where monetary policy does intersect with financial stability.18 In particular, the central bank can play the role of a ready, ultrasafe, short-term borrower, which may reduce the incentive in the financial sector to create risky money-like financial instruments.19 On the other hand, it may increase risks of a run on short-term funding markets during a panic.20 This is an important issue that requires more study.
+In fact, this is one area where monetary policy does intersect with financial stability (see Williams 2014, Sheedy 2014, and Koenig 2013 for more discussion).
+In particular, the central bank can play the role of a ready, ultrasafe, short-term borrower, which may reduce the incentive in the financial sector to create risky money-like financial instruments (see Stein 2012, Kashyap and Stein 2012, and Cochrane 2014).
+On the other hand, it may increase risks of a run on short-term funding markets during a panic (Frost et al. 2015).
+This is an important issue that requires more study.

-The third incorporation of macro-pru perspectives is the annual stress tests (officially called the Comprehensive Capital Analysis and Review, or CCAR) undergone by large banks.21 The stress tests appear at first glance to be purely micro-pru exercises: They evaluate each firm's balance sheet in isolation, subject to a set of common aggregate economic shocks-the so-called "severely adverse scenario."
+The third incorporation of macroprudential perspectives is the annual stress tests (officially called the Comprehensive Capital Analysis and Review, or CCAR) undergone by large banks (Board of Governors of the Federal Reserve System 2015).
+The stress tests appear at first glance to be purely microprudential exercises: They evaluate each firm's balance sheet in isolation, subject to a set of common aggregate economic shocks-the so-called severely adverse scenario.
 The results, in terms of approving capital plans, are determined on a firm-by-firm basis, rather than by looking at the health of the overall financial system.